Leaving early and Sub-letting

 First things first

-Do talk things over with your flatmates if you are sharing with them, and if you are thinking of leaving.
+Do talk things over with your flatmates if you are thinking of leaving.
 If they have a ‘joint and several tenancy’ with you, they have a right to know that you are intending to leave, or that you are intending to seek a replacement for yourself.

 Don’t forget to speak with your landlord/letting agent to let them know you are intending to move out, as they will have to agree in principle to releasing you from your contract and finding or helping you to find the replacement.